julianchurchill/text-adventure/README.md

 - [BUG] User still has map after giving it to the shopkeeper!
 - [FEATURE] Exits should have consistent colours for direction hints - e.g. all North should be green
+- [FEATURE] Tell the user when they have reached the end of the available content!
+Perhaps a popup saying look out for new content in the next update?
 - [FEATURE] Tablet improvements - make work in landscape, use bigger font depending on screen size
 - [FEATURE] Let user change the font size on an options screen
 - [FEATURE] Record the number of moves taken so far, present as a form of score on the about dialog or a stats page?